kozmik-moore/cleaning-bank-marketing-campaign-data/README.md

 The `requirements.txt` file has many more packages listed but these are for my data project development environment and some of them may not be explicitly necessary here.

 If you want to replicate my work, you only need the listed items.
-I do my programming in Visual Studio Code (VS Code), so if you want to follow along in my environment, continue reading.
+I do my programming in VS Code, so if you want to follow along in my environment, continue reading.
 Otherwise, you can skip to [Usage](#usage) or take a look at the [notebook](code/notebook.ipynb).

 ### On your computer

-1. Download VS Code and install it.
+1. Download Visual Studio Code (VS Code) and install it.
 You can get help with that [at their website](https://code.visualstudio.com/download).
 2. Download and install Python.
 I recommend [version 3.11](https://www.python.org/downloads/release/python-3119/), at least.
 3. Download the files from this repository and place them somewhere you have appropriate permissions to access.
 4. Start up VS Code.